Skip to content

 What You Can't Do

-Since the application runs as a separate OS process:
+Since the application runs as a separate OS process or container:

-Everything else works: HTTP assertions, database queries, Kafka publishing and consuming (shouldBePublished, shouldBeConsumed), tracing, WireMock, gRPC, and the dashboard.
+Everything else works: HTTP assertions, database queries, Kafka publishing and consuming (shouldBePublished, shouldBeConsumed), tracing, WireMock, gRPC, the Dashboard, and the MCP triage tools.

 Stove provides bridge libraries that enable shouldBeConsumed and shouldBePublished assertions for non-JVM applications.
-The stove-kafka Go library supports three popular Kafka clients --- IBM/sarama (interceptors), twmb/franz-go (hooks), and segmentio/kafka-go (helpers) --- and forwards messages via gRPC to Stove's observer.
-See the Go guide for details.
+The stove-kafka Go library supports IBM/sarama (interceptors), twmb/franz-go (hooks), and segmentio/kafka-go (helpers), and forwards messages via gRPC to Stove's observer.
+The library-agnostic core also lets you wire any other Kafka client (e.g. confluent-kafka-go) yourself.

 Next Steps